I appreciate your service and hope you can offer me some advice.

-Hemoglobin (Hgb) and Hematocrit (Hct) : The hemoglobin is the amount of oxygen carrying protein contained within the red blood cells.
+Hemoglobin (Hgb) and Hematocrit (Hct): Hemoglobin is the amount of oxygen-carrying protein contained within the red blood cells.
 The hematocrit is the percentage of the blood volume occupied by red blood cells.
-In most labs the Hgb is actually measured, while the Hct is computed using the RBC measurement and the MCV measurement.
+In most labs, the Hgb is actually measured, while the Hct is computed using the RBC measurement and the MCV measurement.
 Thus purists prefer to use the Hgb measurement as more reliable.

-Mean Corpuscular Volume (MCV): This helps diagnose a cause of an anemia.
+Mean Corpuscular Volume (MCV): This helps diagnose the cause of anemia.
 Low values suggest iron deficiency, high values suggest either deficiencies of B12 or Folate, ineffective production in the bone marrow, or recent blood loss with replacement by newer (and larger) cells from the bone marrow.

 Platelet Count (PLT) : This is the number of cells that plug up holes in your blood vessels and prevent bleeding.
 High values can occur with bleeding, cigarette smoking or excess production by the bone marrow.

 Low values may occur from premature destruction states such as Immune Thrombocytopenia (ITP), acute blood loss, drug effects (such as heparin), infections with sepsis, entrapment of platelets in an enlarged spleen, or bone marrow failure from diseases such as myelofibrosis or leukemia.
 Low platelets also can occur from clumping of the platelets in a lavender-colored tube.
 You may need to repeat the test with a green top tube in that case.

 The various tests listed above may be very helpful for a hair loss specialist who is studying any health issues ranging from thyroid or hormonal to anemia which could be causing any type of sudden hair loss.